TrainerRoad Review: The Best Performance-Focused Cycling App?

 There are plenty of indoor cycling apps out there, but only a few are worth it.
 The following ones are my favorites.

 • Wahoo SYSTM – displays your ride data with pre-recorded footage.
-It is a universal app for cyclists, endurance athletes, and people who want to strengthen their mental health.
+It is a universal app for cyclists, endurance athletes, and anyone looking to strengthen their mental health.
 It is one of the most similar apps to TrainerRoad.

 • ROUVY – uses real-world footage augmented with avatars and other objects.
-It has a huge route library and allows you to explore beautiful places from the comfort of your home.
-Learn more in my Trainerroad vs. ROUVY comparison.
+It has a large route library and lets you explore beautiful places from the comfort of your home.
+Learn more in my TrainerRoad vs. ROUVY comparison.

 • FulGaz – is the most similar app to TrainerRoad.
 It also uses real-world footage of routes worldwide.
 The main difference is that FulGaz doesn’t use augmented reality.
 This means there are no avatars or artificial objects.